Buy Now, Pay Later (BNPL)...On Your Credit Card: Institutional Details

-Buy Now, Pay Later (BNPL) is a FinTech product provided at the point of sale providing consumers the option to pay for their purchase at a later date in one or more interest-free instalments.
-BNPL lenders typically are a third party separate to the retailer.
-Consumers are (typically) charged no interest or fees \textit{unless} they miss BNPL payments.
-They may experience costs if their BNPL payment has knock-on adverse effects on their other finances (e.g. triggering overdraft fees, accumulating credit card interest, missing payments on other household bills) - such increased broader financial distress from taking on credit was previously found in the UK payday lending market \citep{gathergood2019payday}.
+Buy Now, Pay Later (BNPL) is provided at the point of sale, providing consumers the option to defer payments into one or more interest-free instalments.\footnote{See Online Appendix for more institutional detail on BNPL.} BNPL is mainly used online with lenders typically a third party separate to the retailer.
+Most BNPL is unregulated.
+We analyze the UK BNPL market but the US market is analogous.

-Repayment structures vary across and within UK BNPL lenders: for example, Klarna provides an option to repay in the next thirty days as well as an option to repay in three instalments thirty days apart whereas Clearpay has four payments that are two weeks apart.
+Repayment structures vary across and within BNPL lenders.
+For example, Klarna in the UK provides an option to repay in the next thirty days as well as an option to repay in three instalments thirty days apart whereas Clearpay has four payments that are two weeks apart.
+In the US, the Consumer Financial Protection Bureau defines a BNPL as having 4 or fewer instalments but some products have more (e.g. OpenPay in the UK offers 3-10 instalments).
+While BNPL are primarily instalment loans, there is product innovation in structures.
+For example, Amazon features a credit limit (`Instalments by Barclays') while some debit and credit cards enable cardholders to pay particular transactions in BNPL-esque instalments (e.g. American Express's `Pay It Plan It').